Ultimate Greek Food Guide: Traditional Dishes to Try in Greece

 Soutzoukakia – Greek Meatballs

-Originally from Turkey, these meatballs are a sort of oblong shape similar to kofta.
-The meatball is made with ground pork and beef with cumin, olive oil salt and pepper and cooked in a red wine tomato sauce.
-They are usually served with rice.
+Originally from Turkey these meatballs are a sort of oblong shape similar to kofta.
+The meatball are made with ground pork and beef with cumin, olive oil salt and pepper and cooked in a red wine tomato sauce, and served with rice.

 Giouvetsi

 Giouvetsi is a baked pasta made with lamb, beef or chicken in a tasty tomato sauce that has onions, beef stock, red wine, garlic and spices such as allspice, cloves, bay and cinnamon.
-The dish is baked with noodles such as orzo known as kritharaki of small square noodles called hilopites.
-The dish is served with grated cheese.
+The dish is baked with noodles such as orzo known as kritharaki or small square noodles called hilopites.

 Moussaka